 Applying the transtheoretical model to addicts and alcoholics, the termination stage would imply permanent recovery.
 Many claim that addicts and alcoholics never truly recover.
 On the other hand, AA’s Big Book clearly utilizes the word “recovered” on its very title page.
 Nonetheless, those who use past-tense words of this sort may find themselves the subjects of ridicule when in the company of those with particularly strong opinions on the matter.

-We will not attempt to provide a definitive answer on this debate, as we possess neither the ability nor the desire.
+We will not attempt to provide a definitive answer to this debate, as we possess neither the ability nor the desire.
 It is nobody’s place to tell you whether you can or cannot truly recover from chemical dependency.
 We would caution you, however, not to focus too much on this issue in the first place.
 Many use it as an excuse to let up on their program of recovery while they are still in the maintenance stage, and the consequences of such an action can be dire.
 We would rather see you continue your maintenance longer than arguably necessary if it means lowering your chance of relapse.
 Overconfidence buries far too many innocent people.
 We’d be happy never to see it happen again.

 The “Bonus” Stage

 Relapse does not take a formal place in the stages of change, yet it certainly merits discussion.
 Despite our warning above, not all who relapse are doomed.
 In fact, many come back from a relapse stronger than ever.
 Still, it generally behooves us to avoid backtracking through the phases if at all possible.
-As such, we suggest taking the above stages as seriously you can.
-If we educate ourselves on addiction, take stock of the consequences, build a support network and keep working our program, we truly can recover on the first try.
+As such, we suggest taking the above stages as seriously as you can.
+If we educate ourselves on addiction, take stock of the consequences, build a support network, and keep working through our program, we truly can recover on the first try.
 Perhaps it doesn’t happen as often as we might like, but it never fails to inspire those fortunate enough to witness it.

 Through a solid treatment program, you can facilitate the stages of change with greater ease than those who attempt to go it alone.
 For more information on our program of recovery, contact Amethyst today.
 There’s no need to wait.
 Get started on making a positive change, and living a worthwhile life of sobriety.